devchew/arducode/plugins/arduboy-emulator/README.md

 # arduboy-emulator README

-## User Journey
+## How to Use

-- command palette
+- Open the command palette (`Ctrl+Shift+P` / `Cmd+Shift+P`)
-- "open arduboy emulator"
-- open new tab with emulator - if posible on side by side with code editor
+- Run **"Open Arduboy Emulator"** to launch the emulator webview
-- load hex file from build folder
+- The emulator will automatically load the hex file specified in your `arduboy.ini` configuration
-- run emulator
+- If the hex file changes, the emulator will prompt you to reload

 ## Project Structure